 Should you save passwords on a Mac?

-You can save passwords on a Mac using iCloud Keychain, which is a secure way to store confidential information, but it’s always good to have an extra layer of security like a password manager.
+You can save passwords on a Mac using iCloud Keychain (now rebranded as Apple Passwords), which is a secure way to store confidential information.
+Still, it’s always good to have an extra layer of security like a third-party password manager because, with built-in password vaults, your information is only as safe as your phone.
+Dedicated password managers can generate complex passwords, show you if you have weak passwords, and warn you about data leaks.

 3 best password managers for Mac 2024